Roald87/rssrdr/README.md

 Certificates are created using https://certbot.eff.org/.
 Follow the instructions there to generate a certificate.

+- Certificat is created with: `certbot --nginx -d rssrdr.com`
 - Certificate is saved at: `/etc/letsencrypt/live/rssrdr.com/fullchain.pem`
 - Key is saved at: `/etc/letsencrypt/live/rssrdr.com/privkey.pem`